romanf-dev/magnesium-rs/README.md

 normal operational code of either actors or interrupts is safe and does not require unsafe code.
 Also the user is responsible for NVIC initialization and proper content of the vector table.
-Executor transmutes future objects and the array of active futures into static lifetime despite they're allocated on the stack, however, since 'run' function does not return and all the actors are infinite loops this is considered safe.

 Demo